b. 03/07/1886 Paddington, London. d. 04/05/1943 Glemsford, Suffolk.

 DATE AND PLACE OF GC ACTION: 04/05/1943 Glemsford, Suffolk.

-Frederick John Cradock (1888-1943) was born in 1888 in the Paddington District of London, one of at least seven children born to Charles Henry and Anne Ellen Cradock (nee Lewis).
+Frederick John Cradock (1888-1943) was born on 3rd July 1886 in the Paddington District of London, one of at least seven children born to Charles Henry and Anne Ellen Cradock (nee Lewis).
 His siblings were George Arthur Lewis, Charles Thomas, Sidney Hubert, Ellen Alice, William Alan and Harry.
 Little is known about Fred’s early life, before his marriage to Annie Edwards in 1907 in Kensington.
 The couple went on to have nine children.
 Annie originally came from Felixstowe.
 Fred served in World War I as a Driver in the Royal Field Artiillery from 1916 until being discharged in 1919.

 Fred and Annie lived at 6 Wolsey Road in Acton, where Fred became a dustman.
 He worked for the Royal Borough of Kensington Council until 1939, when he was forced to retire on medical grounds.
 On the outbreak of war, three of Fred’s sons – Arthur, Frederick and Joseph all enlisted.
 Following his retirement, Fred and Annie moved to Glemsford in Suffolk.